jmix-projects/jmix-app-usage-metrics-sample/README.md

 **Group By** - for grouping data by time periods(days, or weeks, or month)
 <img width="1281" height="775" alt="image" src="https://github.com/user-attachments/assets/061f77ec-305a-43a9-a8a6-1e0253f37e93" />

 **Join by field** - behaves like SQL join.
-It needs to combine some datasets in a single dataset with rows joining by some field
+It combines some datasets into a single one with rows joining by some field
 <img width="1258" height="700" alt="image" src="https://github.com/user-attachments/assets/6978a97a-4c85-4c7b-aef7-27404e6564cc" />

-**Organize fields by name** - solve three problems.
+**Organize fields by name** - solves three problems.
 It helps to hide not necessary fields.
-It helps to give human readable names for fields.
+It helps to give human-readable names for fields.
 And it helps reorder fields.
 <img width="1278" height="763" alt="image" src="https://github.com/user-attachments/assets/bcac6fe2-c3cb-4391-9500-0f0c8c870052" />

-**Add field from calculation** - adds additional field with values that the result of mathematic calculantion
+**Add field from calculation** - adds additional field with values that the result of mathematical calculantion
 <img width="1273" height="558" alt="image" src="https://github.com/user-attachments/assets/4ca303c8-5963-49f2-9efa-110ddb8a4899" />

 **Organize field by name** - in this case we use it for final reordering the fields